 Because of the negativity around medical malpractice cases, Virginia has a cap on damages for medical malpractice cases.
 The juries involved are not made aware of the cap, and they sometimes award medical malpractice cases above the cap.
 You may have a $3 million dollar case according to the jury, but Virginia caps the damage award at $2 million.

 Before you speak to an attorney, there are some important questions you should ask about your claim.
 This will help you decide if you have a legitimate malpractice case:

 Was there a breach of the standard of care?

 This is a little difficult for a non-medical individual to know, but not always.
-If you had a surgery and an item was left inside you, that is a breach of care.
+If you had surgery and an item was left inside you, that is a breach of care.
 Another example is when a doctor fails to diagnose a condition by neglecting to order the correct tests.
-For example a doctor fails to confirm a pregnancy before a woman undergoes an X-Ray, causing a miscarriage, is a breach of care.
+For example, a doctor fails to confirm a pregnancy before a woman undergoes an X-Ray, causing a miscarriage, is a breach of care.

 When considering the standard of care, ask yourself if a reasonable person (or a reasonable doctor) would have made the same mistake.
 If you were unaware that you had an allergy to medication, and told the medical staff you had no allergies, you cannot blame the doctor for prescribing medication that caused a reaction.
 It is an unfortunate situation, but the staff had no reason to suspect you would be allergic.

 In Virginia, you have to obtain a certificate of merit before you can file a medical malpractice claim.
 You have to have an expert sign off saying the doctor deviated from the standard of care.
 An attorney will advise you about a certificate of merit.